View of Mt Blanc from Val Thorens

 Skicross World Cup in Val Thorens, December 2015

-Skicross and Boardercross are Olympic and World Cup events.
-The first World Cup Skicross in Val Thorens was held in December 2012 (see this report by Graham Bell in the Telegraph), and there was another the following year.
-Val Thorens is now a fixture on the World Cup calendar, with an event in December each year, which involves two World Cup races, on consecutive days.
+Val Thorens is now a fixture on the World Cup calendar, with an event in December each year which involves two men's and two women's World Cup races, on consecutive days.

-In December 2017, there's also a World Cup snowboard race.
 Dates of races are included in events.

-Val Thorens Skicross: videos
+Val Thorens Skicross: Videos

 This video shows the World Cup in December 2016: